cperaltab/ADAPT/_pages/day3.md

 ## • 8:00-8:45

-Continue form day 2.
+Continue from day 2.
 Brief introduction to the fundamental concepts already covered in the online material shared during the pre-course assignment.

 **Outline of the learning objectives:**